SunSundr/rsschool-devops-course-tasks/README.md

 For detailed instructions on setting up and using the Jenkins pipeline, see [JENKINS_PIPELINE_README.md](JENKINS_PIPELINE_README.md).

+## Prometheus and Grafana Monitoring Setup

+This project includes comprehensive monitoring setup with Prometheus for metrics collection and Grafana for visualization and alerting.
+All scripts are designed for deployment and testing in Minikube environment.
+Separate scripts for cloud deployment will be created in the future.

+**Important**: The Flask application has been updated with Prometheus metrics support.
+Before setting up monitoring, redeploy the Flask application through the Jenkins pipeline (see [JENKINS_PIPELINE_README.md](JENKINS_PIPELINE_README.md) for details).

+For detailed setup instructions, configuration, and usage, see [PROMETHEUS_GRAFANA_README.md](PROMETHEUS_GRAFANA_README.md).

 ### Cloud Deployment

 **Note**: Cloud deployment configuration is included but not tested.
 The setup includes: